.moon/toolchain.{pkl,yml}

 - Tasks defined in

 config and options).
-Tasks that are inferred will have their command and args set to
+Tasks that are inferred will run through the configured package manager.

 node: